dakotamm/research_blog/_posts/2024-04-15-penn-cove-more-kc.md

 So now that I've done some data incorporation and feasibility assessing, I am getting the itch to put pen to paper for my Paper 1 and General Exam.
 I attached a working outline to my agenda email this week.
 Here's a few general thoughts:

 1. Chapter structure?
 See outlines.
-2. LaTex for paper writing...
+2. LaTex for paper writing
 3. Any focus on SOG in my thesis?!